-Sales of a substantial number of shares of our common stock in the public market, or the perception that such sales might occur, could cause the price of our common stock to decline significantly.
+Sales of a substantial number of shares of our common stock in the public market could occur at any time, subject to the restrictions and limitations described below.
+If our stockholders sell, or the market perceives that our stockholders intend to sell, substantial amounts of our common stock in the public market following this offering, the market price of our common stock could decline significantly.